Théophile Bellando de Castro: Early life

-Théophile Bellando de Castro was born on 7 March 1820 in Monaco.
+Théophile Bellando de Castro was born on 7 March 1820 in Monaco, son of Antoine and Marie-Théodore Aillaud de Sausses.
+His brother was the Monegasque politician and general Lucien Éloi Bellando de Castro.

 Career

 Bellando de Castro was a lawyer.

 Bellando de Castro wrote the "Hymne Monégasque," the national anthem of Monaco.
 The "Hymne Monégasque" was first publicly performed in the fall of 1867, with music by fellow Monegasque Charles Albrecht.
 Bellando de Castro was awarded the Order of St. Charles.

 Death

 Bellando de Castro died on 16 May 1903 in Monaco.